-Broadbands are regional or local chapters across the country formed to address specific issues or concerns related to Broads’ mission to preserve and protect Wilderness and wild lands.
+Broadbands are member-run regional or local chapters across the country formed around Broads’ mission to preserve and protect wilderness and wild lands.

 Have Fun Doing Serious Work

-Focused on education, advocacy, outreach, and collaborative stewardship projects—humor and joy play a fundamental role in our work.
-Broadband members share stories, experiences, and passions; creating deep connections to each other and the land that lead to stronger Broadbands and stronger advocacy.
+Broadbands are focused on education, advocacy, outreach, and collaborative stewardship projects—and humor and joy play a fundamental role in our work.
+Broadband members share stories, experiences, and passions; creating deep connections to each other and the earth that lead to stronger Broadbands and stronger advocacy.